ghsyafii/ghsyafii.github.io/blog.md

 Promotes tribalism

-Fuzzy term that isn't useful in political discourse
+Fuzzy term that hinders constructive dialogue

 # Scientific Writing Must Be Stripped of Pathos